UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

-To describe an export from a Digital Library or repository system, use the Portland Common Data Model ([PCDM]); a record from the library representing an abstract entity such as a person, or a work, or a place should have a```@type``` of [pcdm:Object], in addition to any other types.
-Objects MAY be grouped together in [pcdm:Collection]s with [pcdm:hasMember] pointing to the the [opcdm:Object].
+To describe an export from a Digital Library or repository system, use the Portland Common Data Model ([PCDM]); a record from the library representing an abstract entity such as a person, or a work, or a place should have a```@type``` of [RepositoryObject], in addition to any other types.
+Objects MAY be grouped together in [RepostioryCollection]s with [hasMember] pointing to the the [RepositoryObject].
+The keys RepositoryObject and RepositoryCollection were chosen to avoid collision with other similarly named properties.

 NOTE: PDCM specifies that Files should have only technical metadata, not descriptive metadata, which is *not* a restriction in DataCrate.
-If the DataCrate is to be imported into a strict PCDM repository, modelling of object / file relationships will have to be worked out.
+If the DataCrate is to be imported into a strict PCDM repository, modelling of object/file relationships will have to be worked out.

-For example, this data is exported from an Omeka repository:
+For example, this data is exported from an [Omeka](http://omeka.org) repository:

 ```
 {
    "@id": "http://omeka.uws.edu.au/farmstofreeways/api/collections/6",